Oral Midazolam for Voiding Dysfunction in Children Undergoing Voiding Cystourethrography: A Controlled Randomized Clinical Trial

 This study was a clinical trial study with code IRCT201110257892.
 In this study, we evaluated 84 children admitted to Mashhad Children Hospital from March 2012 till March 2013 for VCUG, randomly divided into two groups.
 After obtaining informed consent from the parents, the intervention group received 0.5 mg/kg midazolam orally half an hour before the VCUG procedure.
 During VCUG, the patients were evaluated for the possibility of voiding during VCUG, restlessness, and stress.
 A week later, the patients were re-examined and evaluated of disorders of the urinary tract and voiding dysfunction.
 In the control group, the process was done without administering midazolam.
 When the parents did not return for follow-up, they were contacted again and the patient was dropped from the list if they did not come back.
 Then both groups were compared using statistical methods.

-Urination Problems After Voiding Cystourethrography in the Intervention and Control Groups a
+Table 1.
+Urination Problems After Voiding Cystourethrography in the Intervention and Control Groups

-Comparing Intervention and Control Groups During and Immediately After Voiding Cystourethrography a
+Table 2.
+Comparing Intervention and Control Groups During and Immediately After Voiding Cystourethrography

-Comparison of Absence of Urinary Problems One Week after the Voiding Cystourethrography Between the Intervention and the Control Groups a
+Table 3.
+Comparison of Absence of Urinary Problems One Week after the Voiding Cystourethrography Between the Intervention and the Control Groups